murkland/tango-legacy/README.md

         3. go to _Tools > Lua Scripting > New Lua Script Window..._ and load `main_client.lua`.

-1.  in game, go to _Comm > LINK CBL > NetBattl > SnglBatt > Practice_. once both players have connected, you should both be in battle. have fun!
+1.  in game, go to _Comm > LINK CBL > NetBattl > SnglBatt > Practice_. once both players have connected, you should both be in battle. glhf!

 ## you will need